tuanlamit/python-netmiko-script-1/README.md

 Code executed on Ubuntu 22.04.

-Telnet was used instead of SSH because this is a testing environment within the company's internal lab;irewall was also disabled.
+Telnet was used instead of SSH because this is a testing environment running in the company's internal network; firewall was also disabled.
 Below is the topology: